stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### PILCHARDS

-> Now, look.
+Now.
+Look.
 When you are running through the undergrowth, escaping the authorities, you have to look out for knotholes!
 'Cause if you don't, you'll put your foot right in a little gindle or gully and it'll tear *right* off!

-#### Helen
+#### HELEN

-_(whispering)_ Good to know.
+*(whispering)* Good to know.

 #### PILCHARDS

-> Luckily, I have got four more so...
+Luckily, I have got four more, so.

-#### Helen
+#### HELEN

 __[chuckles]__ Okay, so I would note down four legs.

 #### PILCHARDS

-> Mark the four legs.
+Mark the four legs.
 Well, no, five original.
 Well, you know what?
 Let's say six, 'cause who would evolve like that?
 And I've lost two so far.
 Leaving me with a square four.

+##### [quiet chuckling]

 #### HELEN